michelle9193/My-Book-List/README.md

 # My-Book-List

-We build a full app in JavaScript without and library or JS framework, using classes, local storage and more.
+We build a full app in JavaScript without a library or JS framework, using classes, local storage and more.

 ## Setting up your workspace

 - Open your terminal and launch the command
-- Create your base folder structure (html, css, images, js,scss)
+- Create your base folder structure (html, css and js)

 ## Live Link
 - https://michelle9193.github.io/My-Book-List/

-## Prerequisites

- - VS Code
- - GitHub
- - Git Bash

 ```